Sn0wCrack/ExHen-Archive/setup/Vagrant-Setup.md

 ```
 Then opening "Task Scheduler" and pressing "Action" and "Create Basic Action" setting a name for it, then the rest is self explanatory, when it ask for a program file the .bat file you just made.\

-Now you can access localhost:8080 without doing a thing.
+Now you can access https://localhost without doing a thing.

+### Archiving

+After the initial setup is complete and you've setup your userscript in your browser of choice, to download your archives you'll want to goto ```https://localhost/vagrant/TaskRunner.php?task=Full``` in your browser, this will invoke the Archive, Thumbnails and Auit actions, however due to some limitations you won't be able to get amazingly formatted output.

+After sending galleries to archive, you **NEED** to do this, this is what actually downloads and archives the files to your computer.

 Enjoy it.